Topographical dictionary - Presentation

 As I have said before, I cannot hope to come to grips with all of Ostia.
 For this there are also practical reasons.
 The libraries of Leyden, The Netherlands, my university, are well-stocked, but some publications are far away, and can only be accessed by paying a lot of money.
 And of course it is inevitable that I will miss important contributions in general studies.

 The Dictionary is intended as a first introduction, and I hope you will benefit from it.
-There are no footnotes and it should never be quoted.
 So is there nothing new in the Dictionary?
 Yes, there is.
 The Dictionary hopes to end in the twilight zone, where it has become clear what we know, and where we start to ask questions.
 Asking these questions will often be the result of my ignorance.
 But, as someone once taught me: "It is imperative to be honest about your knowledge, that is: where it ends".

 Leiderdorp, February 24, 1999